Civil

 For another 10 months (until the FY2021 budget was released in February 2020), the Trump Administration would not tell Congress how much Artemis would cost.
 As a “downpayment,” on May 13, 2019, it submitted a supplemental request for an additional $1.6 billion, raising the total FY2020 NASA budget request to $22.616 billion.

 The request for FY2021 was $25.2 billion, a 12 percent increase over FY2020 to pay for Artemis.
-When the budget was released in February 2020, Deputy Administrator Jim Morhard asserted Artemis would cost $35 billion between FY2021 and FY2025, but did not provide details.
-It apparently is the cost above and beyond what NASA already was planning to spend in those years, such as the Space Launch System and Orion spacecraft that have been part of the NASA budget for many years.
+When the budget was released in February 2020, then-Deputy Administrator Jim Morhard asserted Artemis would cost $35 billion between FY2021 and FY2025, but did not provide details.
+It apparently was the cost above and beyond what NASA already was planning to spend in those years, such as SLS and Orion that have been part of the NASA budget for many years.
 The request yet again proposed terminating science and education programs the Trump Administration knew were congressional priorities and deferring work on EUS.

 Not surprisingly, the House-passed FY2021 CJS appropriations bill (part of a package of six appropriations bills including defense, H.R.
 7617, that passed July 31, 2020) restored funding for the programs proposed for termination and deferral.
 It also held NASA to its FY2020 funding level ($22.6 billion) instead of increasing the budget to pay for Artemis.
-It did not reject Artemis — it funded SLS, Orion, and included $628.2 million for HLS.
-But the request for HLS was $3.4 billion.
+It did not reject Artemis — it funded SLS, Orion, and included $628.2 million for HLS — but the request for HLS alone was $3.4 billion so NASA could procure two systems.

 The Senate Appropriations Committee took no formal action on any of the FY2021 appropriations bills and none were considered by the Senate.
 Instead, the committee’s Republican leadership issued the versions of the bills it drafted and used those to negotiate a compromise with the House.
 Regarding NASA, the two chambers were largely in agreement.
 The Senate Republican committee leadership proposal was $23.5 billion, not the 12 percent increase requested.
 Like the House, it restored funding for the programs proposed for termination and deferral, and cut the HLS request, in that case to $1 billion.